What time does school open and close?

 How can I help to prepare my child for the Key Stage 1 SATs?

-Mrs Banks runs a meeting near the start of each year for Year 2 parents to help you understand the expectations for the tests.
-There will be two chances for you to attend one of these meetings and we strongly encourage you to do so.
-If you are unable to attend either meeting, you are welcome to speak to your child’s teacher or Mrs Banks and arrange a time to discuss what you can do at home to help your child.
+Class teachers will hold a meeting at the start of each year for Year 2 parents to help you understand the expectations for the tests. .
+If you are unable to attend the meeting, you are welcome to speak to your child’s teacher or Mr Barton and arrange a time to discuss what you can do at home to help your child.

-My child is moving into the Junior School this year, how will they be prepared?
+My child is moving into Seaton St Paul's Junior School this year, how will they be prepared?

-Year 2 children will spend time at the Junior School during the Summer Term over a period of two transition days.
+Transition is very important to us.
+We will ensure that Year 2 children will spend time at Seaton St Paul's Junior School during the Summer Term over a period of at least two transition days.
 They may or may not know which class they will be in at this time, this is not something that we have control over.
 They will spend time with all of the Year 3 teachers as well the other members of staff they will be working with.

 If your child is moving to a different junior school they need not attend the transition days – please speak to your child’s teacher about this.
 Your child is welcome to take some previously agreed time out of school to visit their new school – if you would like to arrange this, please speak to your child’s class teacher or the school office to agree a time.